 Nut butters are awesome to add to a smoothie as they are a healthy source of protein and fat.
 Now if you can’t have nut butters because you’re allergic, I am so sorry.
 BUT if you can have them, add them in.
 So yummy.

 Great source of healthy fat and makes your smoothie ultra creamy.
 And avocados are great.
 End of story.
-I usually use bananas in my smoothies and use one or both of the other healthy fat options but if I have an avo on hand, sure I’ll throw it in.
+I typically use bananas in my smoothies and use the other fat source options, but this is a great choice if you can’t have or don’t like bananas

 All of these ingredients I mention are the secret to success with creating a smoothie to keep you full for hours.
 I usually have the protein powder and a seed every single smoothie and then use the avocado and nut butters as an additional yummy item.
 Throw these few things in with whatever fruit you’re craving, add some water or milk and VOILA a filling yummy smoothie.

-If you have any smoothie staples that you incorporate to help keep you full, please please comment down below.
+If you have any smoothie staples that you incorporate to help keep you full or just enjoy, please please comment down below.
 I legit make a smoothie almost everyday when it’s hot so I’m always up to try something new.